-So today I wanted to share a great and delicious recipe for beginners.
-It is in fact one of the first recipes I eventually nailed after a few weeks of experimentation with Indian spices.
+So today I wanted to share this easy Red Lentil & Yellow Split Pea Tomato Curry which is one of my go-to ways to cook red lentils (together with my Spinach & Coconut Lentil Dhal) as well as a great recipe to try if you’re an Indian cuisine newbie.
+This is in fact one of the first recipes I eventually nailed after a few weeks of experimentation with Indian spices years ago.

 The perfect recipe to try if you’re new to making curries from scratch.
 No complicated techniques but tons of flavour!